-Whiplash from Car Accident
+Whiplash from Car Accidents

 Whiplash, or soft-tissue injuries to the neck, is a common type of injury people sustain in car accidents.
 Although it’s considered a relatively mild injury, some accident victims with whiplash suffer permanent partial disability because of it.